HorusCMF/Shop/UPGRADE.md

 =======================

 ### General
+  * Right Bloc in real time to actions
   * Add Position to Product, Categories...
   * View all actions of Administrateurs
   * Add Tooltips to help